monkeymoves/D3Launch/src/pages/products/index.md

 templateKey: product-page
 title:  Our Services
 image: /img/jumbotron.jpg
-description: D3 is the ultimate agency for all your digital needs
+description:
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: Google Ads
       text: >
         Pay-per-click or ‘PPC’ advertising can be an incredibly effective marketing tool when done properly.
 But if you don’t know what you’re doing, or are making decisions without data-driven insights, services like Google Ads can be an expensive money pit.
 D3 can manage your PPC campaigns – from keyword research,